JaKooLit/Arch-Hyprland/README.md

 #### 🫥 Improving performance for Older Nvidia Cards using driver 470
   - [`SEE HERE`](https://github.com/JaKooLit/Hyprland-Dots/discussions/123#discussion-6035205)

 #### 📒 Final Notes
 - join my discord channel [`Discord`](https://discord.gg/V2SJ92vbEN)
 - Feel free to copy, re-distribute, and use this script however you want.
 Would appreciate if you give me some loves by crediting my work :)

+#### ⏩ Contributing
+- As stated above, these script does not contain actual config files.
+These are only the installer of packages
+- The development branch of this script is pulling the latest "stable" releases of the Hyprland-Dotfiles.
+- If you want to contribute and/or test the Hyprland-Dotfiles (development branch), [`Hyprland-Dots-Development`](https://github.com/JaKooLit/Hyprland-Dots/tree/development)

 #### 👍👍👍 Thanks and Credits!
 - [`Hyprland`](https://hyprland.org/) Of course to Hyprland and @vaxerski for this awesome Dynamic Tiling Manager.